plankton1205/plankton1205.github.io/_tabs/about.md

 ---
 - RSS subscription link for this site: <https://plankton1205.github.io/feed.xml>
 - Link to subscribe my blog as a Newsletter: <https://linqin.substack.com/welcome>
-  - Notice that, the most difference from subscribe to this website by RSS and subscribe to my Newsletter on a platform called Substack, is that I send my newsletter once per week, likely on the weekend; but I post my writings to this site whenever they are finished - and I constantly keep about 20 drafts as a buffer between my random productivity rate and a decent updating rate.
+  - Notice that, the most difference between subscribe to this website by RSS and subscribe to my Newsletter on a platform called Substack, is that I send my newsletter once per week, likely on the weekend; but I post my writings to this site whenever they are finished - and I constantly keep about 20 drafts as a buffer between my random productivity rate and a decent updating rate.
 - Link to donate any amount if you like: <https://buymeacoffee.com/plankton1205>